hutscape/hutscape.github.io/_checklists/layout.md

       - name: Add getting started URL
       - name: Add <code>+</code> and <code>-</code> annotations to all power connectors
       - name: Add voltage values to all power connectors
       - name: Add notes beside all optional components
+      - name: Add placement marks for components
+      - name: Add any info on assembly, test and bringing up the board
   - title: After layout
     list:
       - name: Run <code>b</code> to refill all zones on all layers in KiCad